 Why do you need to to use /scratch/

-for your data reading and writing?
+for your data reading and writing large amounts of data?